HL7/fhir-security-label-ds4p/input/pagecontent/index.md

 The main utility of this GI is to enable the development of  privacy, security, provenance, or trust policy specific security label implementation guides to address use case requirements.

-It is necessary for solutions to be designed with a policy use-case in mind to ensure that there's affirmation of technical support between systems, and a shared understanding of business obligations required by the policy represented by security labeled resources.
+It is necessary for solutions to be designed with a policy use case in mind to ensure that there's affirmation of technical support between systems, and a shared understanding of business obligations required by the policy represented by security labeled resources.

 ### FHIR DS4P IG Road Map
 FHIR DS4P IG is an evolving specification that will encompass increasing capabilities in future ballots.
 Anticipated enhancements on the roadmap for the 2022 ballot cycles include clean up and additions to the label tag value sets as well as exploration of more new capabilities such as: